ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 man-in-the-middle attack eventually will cease, and an honest server will eventually receive collected malicious SCTs and certificate chains.

-HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them to auditors or making them available via a well-known URL.
+HTTPS servers store SCTs and certificate chains received from clients, as described in {{feedback-srvop}}.
+They later share them with CT auditors by either posting them to auditors or making them available via a well-known URL.
 This is described in {{feedback-srvaud}}.

+### SCT Feedback data format {#feedback-dataformat}

+The data shared between HTTPS clients and servers, as well as between HTTPS servers and CT auditors/monitors, is a JSON array {{RFC7159}}.
+Each item in the array is a JSON object with the following content:

+- x509_chain: An array of base64-encoded X.509 certificates.
+The
+  first element is the end-entity certificate, the second certifies the first and so on.

+- sct_data: An array of objects consisting of the base64 representation of the binary SCT data as defined in
+  {{RFC-6962-BIS-09}} Section 3.3.

+We will refer to this object as 'sct_feedback'.

+The 'x509\_chain' element will always contain at least one element, consisting of the end-entity certificate to which the SCTs correspond.
+It may also contain a full chain from the leaf certificate to a trust anchor, depending on different circumstances as described below.

+\[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]

 ### HTTPS client to server {#feedback-clisrv}

-When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake, including in the server certificate.
-The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in SCT Feedback.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake - they may come as in the server certificate, TLS extension, or OCSP extension.
+The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with a constructed, trusted certificate chain (terminated in a pre-loaded or locally installed Trust Anchor) in a sct_feedback object or equivalent data structure) for later use in SCT Feedback.

 The SCTs stored on the client MUST be keyed by the exact domain name the client contacted.
-They MUST NOT be sent to any domain not related to the original (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
+They MUST NOT be sent to any domain not matching the original (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
 They MUST NOT be sent to any Subject Alternate Names specified in the certificate.
 In the case of certificates that validate multiple domain